varnishcache/varnish-cache/doc/sphinx/whats-new/relnote-5.0.rst

 also be a no-brainer.

-We have also fixed at lot of minor bugs, and improved many details here and there, but to be honest, we don't have a comprehensive list of it all, apart from the git logs.
+We have also fixed at lot of minor bugs, and improved many details here and there, See :ref:`whatsnew_upgrading_5.0` for more of this.

 Reasons not to upgrade to Varnish 5.0
 -------------------------------------

 None that we know of af this time.

+Only in very special cases should you need to modify your VCL.

 Next release